Leelu55/catalog/README.md

 ```
 postgres=# ALTER USER catalog WITH ENCRYPTED PASSWORD '<PASSWORD>'
 ```

-also for use of PostgreSQL and Python installed **psycopg2**
+- also for use of PostgreSQL and Python installed **psycopg2**

 ```
 sudo -H pip install psycopg2
 ```

--**Install git and commit catalog project**
+- **Installed git and commit catalog project**

-for testing and modifying git was installed, a git repo inside the /var/www/catalog directory initialized and used for version controll
+- for testing and modifying git was installed, a git repo inside the /var/www/catalog directory initialized and used for version controll
 ```
 sudo apt-get install git
 ```
-inside /var/www/catalog
+- inside ```/var/www/catalog```

 ```
 sudo git init
 ```

--**Installed python mod_wsgi package for Python 2**
+- **Installed python ```mod_wsgi``` package for Python 2**

-The mod_wsgi module for Apache2 for enabling the execution of python scripts by the web server
+- The mod_wsgi module for Apache2 for enabling the execution of python scripts by the web server
 ```
 sudo apt-get install libapache2-mod-wsgi
 ```

-also activated the module
+- also activated the module

 ```
 sudo a2enmod wsgi